-We're currently recruiting temporary election staff to work as poll clerks and count assistants at the local elections, which take place on Thursday 6 May.
+We're currently recruiting temporary election staff to work as poll clerks and count assistants at local and national elections.

 All election staff receive full training before polling day.